-“What is the purpose of education: to teach ourselves to accept the world as it is or to risk the broken-heartedness necessary to the creation of an alternative future?” — Shakespeare’s Guide to Critical Hope and Empathy
+“What is the purpose of education: to teach ourselves to accept the world as it is or to risk the broken-heartedness necessary to the creation of an alternative future?” — Shakespeare’s Guide to Hope, Life, and Learning

 Welcome to The Wyrd House, a gathering place for reflections, resources and conversation about literature and learning in higher education.

 We are three National Teaching Fellows and Early Modern Literature scholars who are interested in exploring the transformative value of critical hope and empathy in our classrooms and in the world.